Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

-where $K$ is the Hamiltonian of the planar three-body problem after the symplectic reduction by the symmetry of translations, $X_0$ is the center of mass of the planetary system, $Y_0$ is the linear momentum of the planetary system and $M = m_0 + m_1 + m_2$.
+where $K$ is the Hamiltonian of the planar three-body problem after the symplectic reduction by the symmetry of translations, $X_0$ is the center of mass of the planetary system, $Y_0$ is the linear momentum of the planetary system, and $M = m_0 + m_1 + m_2$.
+We stress that we introduce the above-mentioned variables in order to split the dynamics into the absolute motion of the center of mass and the relative motion of the three bodies.

-We call the second part \textit{Quasiperiodic dynamics associated to $K$}.
-Here, Theorem \ref{Jacques} ensures the existence of Lagrangian four-dimensional invariant tori in the phase space after the symplectic reduction by the symmetry of translations.
-As mentioned before, Féjoz proves the existence of quasiperiodic solutions with three frequencies for the Hamiltonian of the planar three-body problem in a rotating frame of reference.
+For the second step of this proof (Section \ref{SecQPDKC}), we recall that Theorem \ref{Jacques} ensures the existence of Lagrangian $4$-dimensional invariant tori for the Hamiltonian $K$ in the phase space after the symplectic reduction by the symmetry of translations.
+As mentioned before, Theorem \ref{Jacques} proves the existence of quasiperiodic solutions with three frequencies for the Hamiltonian of the planar three-body problem in a rotating frame of reference.
 The additional frequency is given by the angular speed of the simultaneous rotations of the three ellipses.
-Therefore, we prove the existence of a symplectic change of variables $\phi_F$ in such a way that
+Let $B^n\subset \R^n$ be a $n$-dimensional ball centered at the origin with an unspecified radius that, conventionally, we will take greater than $1$.
+In a neighborhood of one of the above-mentioned $4$-dimensional Lagrangian tori, we introduce a suitable symplectic change of coordinates $\phi$ (see~\eqref{phiC}) such that in these new symplectic variables, we can rewrite $H_0$ in the following form